jackiehjm/stx-docs/doc/source/security/kubernetes/local-ldap-linux-user-accounts.rst

     .. note:: On Debian-based |prod| systems, this delay is 3 seconds.

     -   After five consecutive unsuccessful login attempts, further attempts are blocked for about five minutes.
-On further attemps within 5 minutes, the system will display a message such as:
+On further attempts within 5 minutes, the system will display a message such as:

         ``Account locked due to 6 failed logins``